OFFENSIVE COACHING STAFF

 Doug Malone | Co-Offensive Coordinator/Tight Ends

 A veteran coach with collegiate and professional football coaching experience, Doug Malone joined the Western Illinois staff in January 2016.
-Malone joins Charlie Fisher’s staff as the offensive coordinator.
+Malone serves as the Co-Offensive Coordinator on Charlie Fisher's staff and works directly with the tight ends.

 From 2013-14 he worked with Saskatchewan Roughriders as the offensive line coach and during his time won a Grey Cup Championship.
 Both years he coached an All-West CFL Offensive Lineman and the league’s ‘Offensive Lineman of the Year’.
 The Roughriders were second both seasons in rushing offense and one year was third in the fewest sacks allowed.